 On September 23, 2011, Daytal Resources Spain, S.L. ("Daytal") was acquired by 7887523 Canada Inc. ("Almonty Sub") from Heemskirk Europe PLC and Heemskirk Consolidated Limited ("Heemskirk").
 Immediately following this transaction, Almonty Sub completed the reverse acquisition of RCG Capital Inc. ("RCG"), a capital pool company that was listed on the TSX Venture Exchange (Note 9).
 Upon the closing of the transaction on September 23, 2011, RCG changed its name to Almonty Industries Inc. and continued trading on the TSX Venture Exchange under the symbol "AII".
-Almonty Sub was incorporated on June 9, 2011 for the express purpose of completing the transactions described above in this paragraph.
-As such there are no comparative year figures available for the three month period ended December 31, 2011.
+Almonty Sub was incorporated on June 9, 2011 for the express and sole purpose of completing the transactions described above in this paragraph.
+As such there are no comparative year figures available for the three or six month periods ended March 31, 2012.